brbsix/github-download-count/README.md

 Examples
 ---------

-Request a [personal access token](https://github.com/settings/tokens) and use it as follows:
+Request a [personal access token](https://github.com/settings/tokens) to store in your *.bashrc* or use as follows:

     $ GITHUB_TOKEN=3389dd5d468cd41f8812402d494089f4d1c934a7 github-download-count google